 About me: I am a doctoral candidate in the Department of Geopolitics and International Relations and Project Associate in the Manipal Advanced Research Group (MARG) at Manipal University in Karnataka, India.
 My doctorate thesis is entitled “Military Dimensions of Environmental Security: An Indian Perspective.”
-I am also Research Fellow at the Earth System Governance project and Editorial Director of the Science, Technology and Security forum (STSf).
+I am also Research Fellow at the Earth System Governance project and Editorial Coordinator of the Science, Technology and Security forum (STSf).
 In 2011, I received the Outreach Fellowship of Centre for Air Power Studies (CAPS) – a defense think tank in New Delhi, India.
 Through that fellowship, I published a single-authored volume, “Breaking out of the Green House: Indian Leadership in Times of Environmental Change,” in 2012.
 With a deep-rooted interest in environmental security research, I mostly work on the military-environmental security interface (through an interconnected web of various frameworks and concepts like Humanitarian Assistance and Disaster Relief, HADR), particularly in the Indian context; geopolitics of environmental change; climate policy, diplomacy and governance; India’s environmental security scenario, along with its positions and policies on climate change; and South Asian regional environmental security complex.

 What I am doing with my support: With generous support from Future Earth, I will be able to attend and present two papers at the 2017 Lund Conference on Earth System Governance: “Allocation & Access in a Warming and Increasingly Unequal World” to be held during 9 to 11 October 2017.
 My papers are called “The ‘Three Geos’: A New Approach to Study International and Environmental Security Scenarios” and “Environmental Governance and the Armed Forces: An Indian Perspective.”
 Both these papers are oriented towards a security perspective on environmental issues, particularly with respect to the role of the military in environmental security.
 This innovative angle will add to Future Earth’s extensive work on global environmental change and help develop a network of scholars interested in environmental security research, as well as promote that research through Future Earth’s Knowledge-Action Networks.